How to Order

 Ordering and other matters

-I have over 6000 flutes out in the world.
+I have over 5000 flutes out in the world.
 I have a recurring nightmare where these all develop cracks and people expect me to fix these as soon as possible.
 At this point in my career, cracks rarely happen.
 Unless your flute was recently delivered in the last year, you will have to find someone local to handle these repairs, or do these yourself.
 Usually the local band instrument repair workshop can attend to this type of work.
-For the DIY, I will eventually have a page at laurentflutes.substack.com and will post links here.
+For the DIY, I will eventually have a page at cbwim.substack.com and will post links here.
 There will also be video showing how to rewrap and care for your tenons and service the tuning slide, tighten loose rings etc.

 Frequently I get this question: "Do you buy flutes back?"
 Apparently the people who ask this fail to see the "All Sales are Final" above.
 For one thing I do not have the money to offer any kind of refund, especially for something purchased in the last century.
 I am in the business of selling the new flutes that I make, instead of used ones that may have several years of mishandling and abuse.
 If you have a flute you want to sell, contact the Irish Flute Store online, sell it on eBay or consign it with your local folk music store.